Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ### Sequence Diagram

-Yellow (without the Uncompressing) represents the steps in a Source Connector.
-Orange represents a Destination Connector.
+Yellow (without the Uncompressing) represents the steps in a source connector.
+Orange represents a destination connector.

 ![unstructured ingest diagram](assets/pipeline.png)